ai4os/ai4-accounting/README.md

 python interactive_plot.py
 ```

+**Note**: Both (1) `summarize.py` and (2) `usage_stats` provide summaries of VO usage.
+But (2) is more precise because:

+* (1) averages the usage as a mean of the 6 daily snapshots, not taking into account the
+  start/end exact datetimes of each deployment like (2) does.

+* if we missed snapshots (even if the cluster was still working) during a complete day
+  (2) will appear as if that day didn't consumed resources in (2) while (1) correctly
+  accounts for it.

+* to convert back from resource/day (2) to resource/hour (1) you have to estimate how many
+  hours on average the cluster has been running per day (which is less than 24hs because
+  of the takedowns).
+So simply multiplying (2) by 24 tends to overestimate the real
+  numbers provided by (1).
+  This effect can be observed by taking a small window around a cluster takedown, eg. 2024-12-02.

 > :warning: Due to some side issues, CPU frequency is not very reliable around Sep 2023,
 > though it will keep getting more accurate with time.

 In addition, we keep a json database of users that can be updated using: